narration-sd/astro-netlify-sanity/README.md

 Notes:

+- first, this is a Development error (npm run dev).
+Builds are successful and deploy fine to Netlify, producing an expected error on launching the Studio, because this minimal repo includes only enough to show the fault.
+As follows....

 - This fault will occur on your first launch, when the development project is exercised on Windows (11 latest).
 An extra version of node_modules/.vite/deps will be found, due to the error.